Babu-Mohammed-Izhan/dsa-using-python/README.md

-#Pthon DSA
+# Python DSA

-##These are all the Data Structure and Algorithms problems solved using python on leetcode.
+## These are all the Data Structure and Algorithms problems solved using python on leetcode.